What variations of a will do we know?

 Disinheritance

 If the testator wants the heirs not to receive even the obligatory share, he must disinherit them.
-However, disinheritance is only possible for statutory reasons.
+However, disinheritance is only possible for reasons provided for by law.
 For failure to provide assistance, if the descendant does not show a genuine interest in the testator, if he has been convicted of a crime committed under circumstances which indicate his degenerate nature, or if he leads a permanently disorderly life.
 A special reason is then the disinheritance of a descendant because of heavy indebtedness, but also profligacy.
 Here, however, it is necessary that the testator should at the same time bequeath what would have belonged to his prodigal son or daughter directly to their descendants, i.e. to his grandchildren.
 In practice, however, this is really extreme behaviour, typically drug addiction.

 However, it is not only the testator who should be careful when dealing with inheritance.
 An estate, although at first glance it may contain perhaps several valuable properties, may in fact be overstretched.
 This means that the aggregate of debts exceeds the value of the estate.